bagwaa/webhook/README.md

-# Webhook
+# Statamic Webhook

-> Webhook is a Statamic addon that sends statamic events to a webhook URL of your choice.
+> Statamic Webhook is a Statamic addon that sends statamic events to a webhook URL of your choice.

 ## Features